Breezy Bowl XX

-The Breezy Bowl XX was the twelfth concert tour by American singer Chris Brown, staged in Europe and North America.
+The Breezy Bowl XX was the twelfth concert tour by American singer Chris Brown, a stadium tour staged in Europe and North America.
 The European leg began on June 8, 2025, in Amsterdam at Johan Cruyff Arena, and ended in Paris on July 5, 2025.
 The North American leg began on July 30 in Miami and concluded on October 16 in New Orleans.

-The tour was divided into four thematic acts.
-Brown performed more than 50 songs spanning his entire career, combining singing with complex choreographies and also incorporating aerial stunts, a sexually suggestive dance interaction with an audience member on stage, and multiple costume changes, among other elements.

-According to Billboard Boxscore, the Breezy Bowl XX earned $295.5 million and sold 1.98 million tickets over 49 shows.
+According to Billboard Boxscore, the Breezy Bowl XX earned $295.5 million and sold 1.98 million tickets over 49 shows, making it the highest-grossing tour of his career.
 Of those totals, $47.8 million and 490,000 tickets are from the tour’s European leg, and the remaining $247.8 million and 1.5 million tickets are from North American shows.
-The tour received critical acclaim, with reviewers praising Brown’s dancing, vocals, stage production, aerial stunts, audience engagement, and overall performance energy, with several describing the tour as a demonstration of Brown's continued prominence in R&B and pop music.
+The tour is cited as being Brown's first stadium tour.